-According to the website, Living DNA is committed to secure storage of its customers’ data.
-The company usually makes the user anonymous before sending the data to the lab partner.
+According to the website, Living DNA is committed to securing the storage of its customers’ data.
+The company makes the user anonymous before sending the data to the lab partner.
 The company does not sell personal or genetic data to any third party.

-The company also aims to secure its data storage.
-For the option of free DNA upload, you have the ownership right over your sample.
-It is unclear how the issue of ownership over the data exactly works.
+For the option of free DNA upload, you have the ownership right over your DNA sample.
+However, it is unclear how the issue of ownership over the data exactly works.